enactjs/docs/pages/docs/tutorials/tutorial-kitten-browser/data-and-state/index.md

 [Native events in React](https://facebook.github.io/react/docs/events.html) are registered using the camelCase version (`onMouseDown`) of their native name (`onmousedown`).
 If you wish to be notified of an event, you can pass a function as the value for the appropriate prop.
 The function will receive a synthetic event as its first argument, which is a cross-browser wrapper around the original event.

-Custom events were very common in Enyo 2 as a way to provide a semantic interface to user actions on a component.
 React doesn't provide an explicit implementation of custom events.
 In Enact, you'll see custom events following the same `on` prefix followed by the name of the event.
 Like native events, custom events will receive the event payload as the first argument but it will be a simple object, not a synthetic event.

 ## Defining our State